-Capital of the highlands and gateway to some of the most beautiful scenery in the Highland and Islands of Scotland, Inverness has so much to offer.
+Capital of the Highlands and gateway to some of the most beautiful scenery in the Highlands and Islands of Scotland, Inverness has so much to offer.
 A small but vibrant city, there are so many things to do in Inverness.
 Inverness is the Capital of the Scottish Highlands and is often used as a gateway to stunning destinations like the North Coast 500 which is considered one of the world’s most beautiful road trips.

 Or perhaps you are planning a trip to the Isle of Skye with its rugged landscapes, medieval castles, picturesque fishing villages, history and outstanding scenery.
 But the city of Inverness itself is also worth a visit whether you want to go shopping, take a trip to a time gone by or perhaps venture a little further afield, there is something for everyone in Inverness.

-- The Best Things to do in Inverness
+- Places to visit in Inverness

 - Shop with a difference at the Victorian Market

 - Walk in the footsteps of Bonnie Prince Charlie at Culloden

 - Check out the views from Inverness Castle